bbauska/W3Cx-1of5-CSS.0x/README.md

    alt="W3Cx FEWD program image." />
 </p>

 Hopefully at this point you feel comfortable with all the basics of CSS, but, as mentioned throughout this course, there is still a lot more to learn.
-Here are some courses we recommend you check out next as part of the [W3C \"Front-End Web Developer\" Professional Certificate](https://www.edx.org/professional-certificate/w3cx-front-end-web-developer) program:
+Here are some courses we recommend you check out next as part of the [W3C &ldquo;Front-End Web Developer&rdquo; Professional Certificate](https://www.edx.org/professional-certificate/w3cx-front-end-web-developer) program:
 <ol type="1" start="2">
    <li>HTML5 & CSS Fundamentals</li>
    <li>HTML5 Coding Essentials and Best Practices</li>